 All students in Grades 2-5 report to the music room one day per week for one hour of piano keyboard instruction designed by the MIND Institute and taught by a skilled piano teacher.
 A typical hour lesson consists of clapping note values, reading notes on a staff and learning repertoire of progressively more difficult pieces.
 Instruction also includes listening to classical music and learning about various composers.
 At the end of second grade, students are able to read music and employ parallel and contrary motion between hands as well as utilize right-hand melody with left hand accompaniment.
 As the grades progress, students’ master more complex note and rhythmic patterns reflected in repertoire of increasing difficulty.
 Overall, the music concepts learned by the students involve ratios, fractions and proportions abstractly expressed in the form of musical notation.
 Keyboard instruction, thus, further enhances the brains’ “hard-wiring” for spatial temporal reasoning used in computer lab.
 This research-based program offers traditional instruction that emphasizes visual and auditory recognition of patterns and mathematical concepts inherent in music.

 Students in 3rd-5th grade have the opportunity to learn to play a string or wind instrument as part of our school orchestra program.
 As long as the child agrees to a yearlong commitment, they can choose from a variety of instruments including strings, winds and brass.
-Lessons are taught once a week and children can check out instruments (at no charge) for practice at home.
+Lessons are taught twice a week and children can check out instruments for practice at home.